ZeusWPI/ansible-config/README.md

 The passwords are saved in vars/passwords.yml.
 This file can be edited by issuing the command `ansible-vault edit passwords.yml` when in the same directory.
-The password used to encrypt this is the root password.
+The password used to encrypt this is the general zeus root password that is used for everyting.